 Talent pipetting out the upper adipocyte layer.

-Talent writing “SVF” on the tube containing the pellet.
+Talent writing “SVF” on the tube containing the pellet. (remove this, no need)

-Incubate the stromal vascular fraction in in freshly prepared red blood cell lysis buffer on ice for 5 minutes, protected from light [1].
+Incubate the stromal vascular fraction in freshly prepared red blood cell lysis buffer on ice for 5 minutes, protected from light [1].

 Talent adding 1×red blood cell (RBC) lysis buffer to the tube on ice and covering it with foil.